Cheeger-Simons differential characters with compact support and Pontryagin duality: Abstract

 \section{Abstract}

 By adapting the Cheeger-Simons approach to differential cohomology, we establish a notion of differential cohomology with compact support.
 We show that it is functorial with respect to open embeddings and that it fits into a natural diagram of exact sequences which compare it to compactly supported singular cohomology and differential forms with compact support, in full analogy to ordinary differential cohomology.
-By extending some results for relative differential cohomology we prove an excision theorem for differential cohomology.
-We further establish Pontryagin duality for differential cohomology: On any oriented manifold, ordinary differential cohomology is isomorphic to the smooth Pontryagin dual of compactly supported differential cohomology.
+We prove an excision theorem for differential cohomology using a suitable relative version.
+Furthermore, we use our model to give an independent proof of Pontryagin duality for differential cohomology recovering a result of [Harvey, Lawson, Zweck -- Amer.\ J.\ Math.\ {\bf 125} (2003) 791]: On any oriented manifold, ordinary differential cohomology is isomorphic to the smooth Pontryagin dual of compactly supported differential cohomology.
 For manifolds of finite-type, a similar result is obtained interchanging ordinary with compactly supported differential cohomology.

 \paragraph*{Report no.:} EMPG--15--16 \paragraph*{Keywords:} Cheeger-Simons differential characters, differential cohomology, relative differential cohomology, differential cohomology with compact support, smooth Pontryagin duality \paragraph*{MSC 2010:} 53C08, 55N20, 57R19